 → Most importantly: when you go to court, you’re handing control of some of the most important parts of your life over to a judge who doesn’t know you or your children.

 Sometimes, however, court is necessary - for example, where there is high conflict or violence between the parties, or if the matter can’t be resolved any other way.

 There are a variety of ways that spouses can try to resolve their outstanding issues.
 Some of these options are listed here.

 Negotiation is a direct discussion of the outstanding issues between spouses in an effort to resolve the issues.
 Negotiation can take place between the two spouses without outside help, or with assistance from a trusted third party.
 Negotiation can take place over the kitchen table, at a coffee shop, or in a lawyer’s office.

 You don’t have to go to court if you can work out an arrangement by negotiating your own court order.
-For tips on how to settle a dispute, click here.

 Mediation involves a neutral third party – called a ‘mediator’ - who helps you and your spouse to communicate and negotiate to resolve your family law problems.
 A mediator can help you try to reach an agreement about parenting arrangements (custody and access), child support and spousal support, and in some cases, property.
 The mediator will help you and your spouse identify your needs, clarify issues, and, where possible, reach a workable agreement that fits your particular situation.

 Mediation can work in complicated situations – like where you are trying to work out complex financial and property issues, or a detailed parenting schedule.
 Mediation must always be voluntary, meaning that both spouses must agree that they will participate in mediation for it to happen.
 This is because mediation will only work if both spouses are really willing to try to resolve their issues without going to court, and are open to negotiating in a respectful way with one another.